internetarchive/fatcat/rfc.md

 fatcat doesn't support enough fields and metadata, then it will not be possible to completely import other corpuses, and this becomes "yet another" partial bibliographic database.
-On the other hand, accepting arbitrary data leads to other problems:
+On the other hand, accepting arbitrary data leads to other problems: sparseness increases (we have more "partial" data), potential for redundancy is high, humans will start editing content that might be bulk-replaced, etc.

+There might be a need to support "stub" references between entities.
+Eg, when adding citations from PDF extraction, the cited works are likely to be ambiguous.
+Could create "stub" works to be merged/resolved later, or could leave the citation hanging.
+Same with authors, containers (journals), etc.

 ## References and Previous Work

 The closest overall analog of fatcat is [MusicBrainz][mb], a collaboratively edited music database.
-[Open Library][] is a very similar existing service, which exclusively contains book metadata.
+[Open Library][ol] is a very similar existing service, which exclusively contains book metadata.

 [Wikidata][wd] seems to be the most successful and actively edited/developed